Revista de Toros by Jse Canovas

 'Revista de Toros'.

 José Cánovas Martínez is a Spanish comic artist and studio owner.
 He started out in the alternative comic scene of the 1970s, before founding Studio Comicup (1980) in Barcelona.
 Comicup has been responsible for the artwork of many European children's comics, particularly with licensed characters from comic, cartoon, film, TV and video games.
-The studio most notably works on Disney comics for publishing houses from The Netherlands, Denmark and France.
+The studio has most notably worked on Disney comics for publishing houses from The Netherlands, Denmark and France.
 Besides European Disney magazines, Comicup's art has been featured in various publications from Germany (YPS, Knax, Die Pillen, Quix), The Netherlands (Tina, Zo Zit Dat!) and Denmark.
+José Cánovas should not be confused with the Spanish comic artist José María Casanovas.

 Early life and career

 José Cánovas Martínez was born in 1949 in Spain's Murcia region.
-He made his first mark in the 1970s, as one of the creators working for the alternative comic review Troya in the 1970s.
+He made his first mark in the 1970s, as one of the creators working for the alternative comic review Troya.
 He later also published in the magazines Rambla and Trocha-Troya.
-His art - consisting of film, fairy tale and superhero parodies - was additionally present in Primeras Noticias, a weekly youth's paper distributed primarily to schools.
+His art - consisting of film, fairy tale and superhero parodies in the style of Mad Magazine - was additionally present in Primeras Noticias, a weekly youth's paper distributed primarily to schools.
 Working through studios like Estudios Ortega in the mid-1970s, he drew features like 'Candy Floss' for the British market.

 'Grupo Especial', by Canovas & Nieto (Bang!
 Troya #3-4, 1977).